openedx/credentials/docs/sharing/verifiable_credentials/overview.rst

 the issuer.
 The `W3C Verifiable Credentials Data Model`_ and related specifications define the standard.

+If you want to install and configure this feature, start with the :ref:`Quick Start <vc-quickstart>` guide.
+If you want to understand the main concepts and architecture first, continue with this overview and the linked reference pages.

 Credentials ecosystem
 ---------------------

-Three roles participate in the learner credentials ecosystem:
+Three roles participate in the learner credentials ecosystem.
+For a broader standards-based description, see the `W3C VC ecosystem overview <https://www.w3.org/TR/vc-overview/#ecosystem-overview>`_.

 - **Learner** - holds portable, privacy-preserving proof of achievements in a digital wallet and shares them with employers, institutions, or professional networks.
+For supported wallets, see :ref:`vc-storages-page`.
 - **Issuer** - creates and signs credentials.
 The cryptographic signature ties each credential back to the issuing organization, making authenticity independently verifiable.
+For issuer setup, see :ref:`vc-configuration`.
 - **Verifier** - validates a credential's signature and revocation status without contacting the issuer directly, using a public :ref:`Status List <vc-status-list-api>`.